mflova/mflova-coding-guidelines/python/design_patterns.md

 ## Proxy design

 Used to provide greater abstraction of a class.
-For example, we can use a class to instanciate its main behaviour and this wrapper to provide security layers, logging... etc. Usually, by convention, the name of these wrappers is the name of the class but prepending the word `Proxy`
+For example, we can use a class to instantiate its main behaviour and this wrapper to provide security layers, logging... etc. Usually, by convention, the name of these wrappers is the name of the class but prepending the word `Proxy`